All Episodes

 Now, Elmendorf and the gang at the CBO know this, but there's nothing they can do.

-They it's not part of their job to come out and say, we think the data we've been given are incomplete or incorrect.
+It's not part of their job to come out and say, we think the data we've been given are incomplete or incorrect.

-They they just have to deal with it.
+They just have to deal with it.

-So what are you talking about?
+So what are you talking?

-And Elmendorf was now saying you do not get to challenge my professionalism.
+And Elmendorf was now saying, you do not get to challenge my professionalism.

 Elmendorf said, he told reporters today, I want to make clear that our analysis is completely consistent with the latest thinking in the economic profession.

-Now that you may not realize this, but that is a huge swipe at Obama because that's Obama's line.
+Now, that, you may not realize this, but that is a huge swipe at Obama because that's Obama's line.

 Obama is the guy that goes out and justifies everything by saying economists from both sides of the aisle agree.

-Respected economists from all points of view, all agree.
+Respected economists from all points of view all agree.

-They cut them off at the past.
+They cut him off at the past.

-Obama's gonna explain to them how the U.S. needs more illegal immigration to boost our economy.
+Obama is going to explain to them how the U.S. needs more illegal immigration to boost our economy.

-Well, what else is he gonna do?
+Well, what else is he going to do?

 The Mexican president says we need to open our borders.